praekeltfoundation/molo/docs/features.rst

     - Tags are words or hashtags that can be added to articles and can be used to navigate through a site.
 - Reaction Questions
     - Questions that have set responses that a user can choose from.
 These are added to articles to get a response for a specific article.
+- Banners
+    - Image banners on the home page that can be linked to any page on the site
 - Search
     - The ability to search for any content on the site
     - The ability to show a highlighted term in the results